Priyanshi-Solanki/xai_explained/README.md

 # 🌐 XAI Explained Website

 Welcome to the **XAI Explained** project — a fully responsive, educational website designed to demystify Explainable AI (XAI).
-This site is built with HTML, CSS, and a touch of JavaScript (optional) to engage both technical and non-technical audiences.
+This site is built with HTML, CSS, and JavaScript to engage both technical and non-technical audiences.

 ## 🧠 Overview